-“I have just recently started taking CBD for headaches, and after three weeks of getting a worse headaches, I finally figured out that my CBD oil was cheap crap — and that a LOT of it is,” a Redditor named Pellquin wrote last year.
+“I have just recently started taking CBD for headaches, and after three weeks of getting a worse headaches, I finally figured out that my CBD oil was cheap crap — and that a LOT of it is,” a Redditor named Pellquin.

-Pellquin had it right: unfortunately, there’s a lot of poor quality CBD oil from unreliable brands.
+That redditor had it right: there’s a lot of poor quality CBD oil from unreliable brands.
+Some especially bad products may even include unexpected ingredients.
 The CBD oil market is still in its infancy, and it can be challenging for consumers to educate themselves except through expensive trial and error.
-When Ministry of Hemp investigated CBD oil purity and safety in November, we found a host of potential problems.
+When Ministry of Hemp investigated CBD oil purity and safety, we found a host of potential problems.

-CBD oil is a poorly regulated market and most products are imported from overseas.
+CBD oil is an unregulated market.
 Since hemp absorbs chemicals from the ground, including lead and mercury, growing conditions can make a big difference.
-Labelling of CBD products is also often inconsistent and unclear, making it confusing for CBD consumers to know what they’re buying.
+Labeling of CBD products is also often inconsistent and unclear, making it confusing for CBD consumers to know what they’re buying.

 When we interviewed Carlos Frias, founder of Green Lotus and a cannabis industry expert, he gave us three pieces of advice for buying CBD oil:

 - Always ask for third party lab results when buying CBD oil

 - Pay close attention to product labeling

 - Don’t hesitate to ask a more knowledgeable expert for help.

 CBD is safe, but research before you buy & use